 2. Find a Better Job

 Maybe you like your field of work but are stuck with a job that you don’t really enjoy.
-This might be because you don’t get along with your boss, have awful colleagues or don’t like the culture of the company you work for.
+This might be because you don’t get along with your boss, have awful colleagues or don’t like the culture of your company.
 The solution is simple: find a better job!
 Life is too short to be miserable at work.

 3. Negotiate More Flexibility